Ankushk-01/Java-course/Data/README.md

 # Binary Search

-In binary search the time complexity is o (log n).
+In binary search the time complexity is o (log n). which means that it not truly depends upon the size of the input data. but the drawback is it works only on sorted array.